nithinyell/iOS-Important-Questions/RBC-APR3rd.md

 2. String vs Weak vs Unknowed
 3. Actors are value / reference - advantage
 4. ARC
 5. Protocols - Generic Protocols ?
-What are advantages
+What are advantages - protocol to handle sum of int and strings
 6. GCD - NSOperations - Dispatch Queues - NSLocks - Senaphores
 7. ```
    class A {